openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 :  A legally enforceable set of specifications, rules, and agreements that govern a multi-party system established for a common purpose, designed for conducting specific types of transactions among a community of participants, and bound by a common set of requirements, as defined in [OIX](https://openidentityexchange.org/networks/87/item.html?id=365).

 Wallet:
 :  Entity that receives, stores, presents, and manages Credentials and key material of the End-User.
-There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.
+There is no single deployment model of a Wallet: Credentials and keys can both be stored/managed locally by the End-User, or by using a remote self-hosted service, or a remote third party service.
 In the context of this specification, the Wallet acts as an Self-Issued OpenID Provider towards the RP.

 ## Abbreviations